 Eating out in Paros is cheap and it’s definitely a must to discover the local delicacies.
-My favorite place was, upon local recommendation, “Coralli“, near the camping at the end of the harbor bay in Parikia.
+My favorite place was, upon local recommendation, Coralli Restaurant Paros, near the camping at the end of the harbor bay in Parikia.
 I repeated twice!

-A little bit more expensive, but with great, if not unique views on a desert beach and its crystalline bay, is “Siparos” near Santa Maria.
+A little bit more expensive, but with great, if not unique views on a desert beach and its crystalline bay, is Siparos Seaside Restaurant near Santa Maria.

-This seaside restaurant all in white gives you that special Ibiza feeling while degustating modern interpretations of the traditional Greek cuisine.
-Flavours are intense and all natural.
+This seaside restaurant all in white gives you that special Ibiza feeling while tasting modern interpretations of the traditional Greek cuisine.
+Flavors are intense and all-natural.

 Ask for the homemade Baklava filled with ice cream!